Adult Patients in Ambulatory Surgery

 We thank you for choosing TMC and want your surgery experience to be less stressful.
 We want you to know what to expect on your day of surgery.
-Ambulatory Surgery involves four steps: Reception, Pre-Op preparation, Surgery and Recovery.
-We request that you arrive one hour before your surgery time unless instructed to arrive earlier by your Surgeon.
+Ambulatory Surgery involves four steps: reception, pre-op preparation, surgery and recovery.
+We request that you arrive two hours before your surgery time unless instructed to arrive earlier by your surgeon.
 We also ask that you please bring a family member or friend with you because you will not be allowed to drive home after your procedure.

 We encourage you to ask any questions regarding your surgery that you might have as we want to ease concerns and want you understand everything.

-In our Pre-Op room, you will be asked to change into a medical gown and we will check vital signs and make additional notes in the computer.
-Typically, your Pre-Op RN will start your I.V.
-Occasionally other tests including Labs and EKGs are ordered for the day of surgery.
-Your Surgeon, Anesthesiologist and OR Nurse will meet with you before surgery and address any additional questions or concerns.
+In your pre-op room, you will be asked to change into a medical gown, and we will check vital signs and make additional notes in the computer.
+Typically, your pre-op nurse will start your I.V.
+Occasionally other tests including lab work and EKGs are ordered for the day of surgery.
+Your surgeon, anesthesiologist and operating room nurse will meet with you before surgery and address any additional questions or concerns.

-When the Surgery Team is ready you will go into the OR and your family or friend will return to the Lobby.
-The Surgeon will speak to your family or friend when the operation is completed.
+When the surgery team is ready, you will go into the operating room and your family or friend will return to the Lobby.
+The surgeon will speak to your family or friend when the operation is completed.